 |Magazine – Optional||15 / 17 / 33 magazine, 50 / 100 drum|

 As with the full and compact versions of the Glock 9mm model, accessories and styling options are widely and readily available in most gun shops, as well as online stores.
-Cleaning and maintenance is the same for pretty much all Glock models.
+Cleaning and maintenance are the same for pretty much all Glock models.

 You no longer need to compromise.
-With the G26, you get ease of carry and functionality all in one small, simple, and effective gun – that, in a nutshell, is the Glock 26.
+With the G26, you get the ease of carrying and functionality all in one small, simple, and effective gun – that, in a nutshell, is the Glock 26.
 Furthermore, the Glock 26 gen 4 price is comparable to the costs of both the 17 and 19.
 Whether you are looking for the perfect backup gun, or for a primary concealed carry weapon – the Baby Glock is one gun which you have to check out.